planktoon1/planktoon1/README.md

 - 👨‍🔬 &nbsp; Exploring new technologies and developing cool things.

-- 👷‍♂️ &nbsp; Currently Fullstack Software Consultant @Geshdo.
+- 👷‍♂️ &nbsp; Fullstack Software Consultant @Geshdo.

 - ⛅ &nbsp; Developing in the clouds.